isaisa002/BrokeBrokers-SOEN341-ProjectF2023/README.md

 •	SQL for Brokers database and  Properties
 •	PHP for retrieval and show of info
 •	HTML and CSS for structure and look

+5. Installation instructions
+   Here will be written the instructions to install our applications Coming soon.

+7. Usage guidelines
+    Usage guidelines of the application.
+   	Coming soon.

+9. References to the wiki
+    Coming soon.